It’s all about the kids!

 The RCCDP offers parent workshops and informational meetings on a regular basis throughout the year.
 We conduct annual surveys in order to determine which topics are of most interest to our parents.
 Our program has a Parent Advisory Council (PAC) which consists of a group of parents who come together monthly to provide support and advice to one another and to the program.
 The PAC organizes several social events and fundraisers throughout the year.

-Our staff supports parents with referrals to community agencies for child care, family counseling, immigration, food programs, housing, employment, and job training.
+Our staff supports parents with referrals to community agencies for child care, speech and language services, family counseling, immigration, food programs, housing, employment, and job training.

 Lucy has attended the center since she was 18 months old.
 When Lucy was 3 years old, her family went through a difficult time.
 Lucy began to struggle in class and withdraw from her friends and teachers.
 The RCCDP helped Lucy’s mother connect with the services of our neighbor, the Fair Oaks Community Center, to help stabilize the family and meet their basic needs.
 A year later, Lucy is flourishing in her Pre K classroom.
 She has mastered our Zoo Phonics reading program and is doing very well in her Kindergarten Readiness group.
 She is an outgoing almost 5 year old who is excited to start Kindergarten!
 Because of RCCDP’s unique shared location and relationship with the Fair Oaks Community Center, we can work together to help children and their families meet today’s challenges.